-Inner Meaning (Ta'wil) of Angels and Demons
+Inner Meaning (Ta'wil) of Jinn, Angels and Demons

 In his book, Jami al-Hikmatayn, Nasir Khusraw, the Ismaili Hujjah of Khurasan, clearly tells us that every human being has a jinn like quality within him or her.
 This jinn like quality is the "rational soul", which is also a "potential angel" - because jinns are potential angels.
 Using the word "parī", which is the Persian equivalent for the arabic word " jinn", Nasir Khusraw writes: